amandashu/LightFM-Performance/README.md

 #### Configuration
 The "config" folder contains two json files:
-- analysis-params.json: contains parameters that are passed into analysis.py
+- analysis-params.json: contains parameters that are passed into the run_analysis function in analysis.py
-- data-params.json: contains parameters that are passed into etl.py
+- data-params.json: contains parameters that are passed into the get_data function in etl.py

 #### Source
 The "src" folder contains subfolders "analysis" and "data".